eyadbaha/udagram/README.md

 - backend:install (installs node modules needed for the api)

-- frontend:test (tests the frontend application)
+- frontend:test (test the frontend application)

 - backend:test (does nothing)